SumanthVarma798/GapMinder-Visualization-React/README.md

 #### To locally run this project

 1. Clone this repo
-2. Build it using '''npm run build'''
+2. Build it using `npm run build`
-3. serve it using '''serve -s build'''
+3. serve it using `serve -s build`